solariun/CorePartition/README.md

 CorePartitionOS was design for single cores processors and micro controllers, since it will not switch between different cores, instead it will use one and slice it while  controling it to create  threads, deploying a full multi thread environment.
 Note that it will also create cooperative thread for softwares, enabling it to be able to use lightweight Threads without compromising the whole system.

-By default it will use Cooperative thread, which means the developer will need to call CorePartition_Yield(), CorePartition_Wait(), CorePartition_WaitMessage() or CorePartition_Sleep() to trigger context switching.
+By default it will use Cooperative thread, which means the developer will need to call Cpx_Yield(), Cpx_Wait(), Cpx_WaitMessage() or Cpx_Sleep() to trigger context switching.
 But, by using a timer you will be able to make it preemptive.
 An example of prenptivess is also provided for a micro controller Atmel 328Pm, run it at Arduino IDE and a NANO boards.

 All the examples are done using Arduino, why?
 First because it will act as a HAL (Hardware Abstraction Layer) interface, so, doesn't mater the processor or microcontroller, this Thread will deploy the same results, and will be ready for any hardware interaction: timer, interruption and architecture.